codiga/doc.codiga.io/docs/rosie/rosie-introduction.md

 ---
 id: rosie-introduction
-title: Custom Rules
+title: Codiga Static Code Analyzer - Rosie
-sidebar_label: Custom Rule
+sidebar_label: Introduction to Rosie
 description: How to add custom rules with Codiga and Rosie
 keywords:
   - sast